FilipKok/CreditScoring05-2024/README.md

 To prepare the data, I used Python and Statistica software with the'Scoring Set' addition.
 Statistica software was also used to create the models and they are located on a private local disk, but here I also make public the machine learning models that are used to compare these models.

+I didn't attach the csv files here, which are necessary to recreate the code and other statistics from Statistica, in order to keep them for myself due to copyright reasons.

+Enjoy yourself!